 Corruption is pervasive throughout the public and business sectors.
-The judicial system, characterized by long delays and under-staffing in the areas of financial and commercial law, has imposed major expenses on some American companies operating in Cameroon.
+The judicial system, characterized by long delays and under-staffing in the areas of financial and commercial law, has imposed major expenses on some U.S. companies operating in Cameroon.
 Court decisions are often arbitrary and subject to corruption.
-Cameroon ratified the UN Convention Against Corruption in February 2006.
+Cameroon ratified the United Nations Convention Against Corruption in February 2006, but has yet to implement most of its provisions.